 When you successfully complete your training period and professional skills course, you’ll be qualified.
 You can be admitted to the roll of solicitors and apply for your practising certificate.

-The framework for training and qualifying is set by the Solicitors Regulation Authority (SRA), through the SRA Training Regulations 2014.
+The framework for training and qualifying is set by the Solicitors Regulation Authority (SRA).
+If you started your period of recognised training:

 When applying for training positions you’ll find that individual firms set their own academic requirements for trainees.
 Most firms will expect you to have good A-level results and at least a 2:1 degree.

 Some firms will consider mitigating circumstances if you do not have a 2:1 degree.
 You can usually explain your circumstances in the application.
 If this is not possible, contact the firm’s HR department to explain your situation.
 You’ll need evidence to back up your circumstances, such as a doctor’s note or letter from your university.

 You’ll need to complete the LPC before or during your period of recognised training.

 Most firms will expect you to have some relevant work experience, such as internships with law firms during university holidays, known as vacation schemes.